Kinetic energy recovery system: London buses

 A KERS using a carbon fibre flywheel, originally developed for the Williams Formula One racing team, has been modified for retrofitting to existing London double-decker buses.
-500 buses from the Go-Ahead Group will be fitted with this technology from 2014 to 2016, anticipated to improve fuel efficiency by approximately 20%.
+Buses (500 from the Go-Ahead Group) were fitted with this technology from 2014 to 2016, anticipating a fuel efficiency improvement of approximately 20%.
 The team who developed the technology were awarded the Dewar Trophy of the Royal Automobile Club in 2015.

+Parry People Mover

+Parry People Mover railcars use a small engine and large flywheel to move.
+The system also supports regenerative braking.